Health Tuition

 Tumescent Liposuction is the most popular type of liposuction, usually done with local anesthesia.

-During the procedure, a solution containing a local anesthetic and a vasoconstrictor is injected into the targeted area to reduce bleeding and discomfort.
+The surgeon injects a local anesthetic and vasoconstrictor solution into the targeted area to reduce bleeding and discomfort during the procedure.

 The solution causes the fat cells to swell, making them easier to remove.

-A small cannula tube is inserted through small incisions to suction the fat.
+They insert a small cannula tube through small incisions to suction the fat.
 Within a few days of surgery, patients can usually resume normal activities.

 2. Ultrasound-Assisted Liposuction (UAL)